 Located in North Sulawesi, the “Land of Smiling People”, Bunaken’s colossal walls, clear blue water and diverse marine life will impress the most seasoned of divers.
 Turtles, reef sharks and eagle ...

-If it’s weird, you are likely to find it in the Lembeh Straits.
+If it’s weird, you are likely to find it in the Lembeh Strait.
 Top critters on every diver and photographers wish list include the mimic octopus, Wonderpus, Rhinopias, flamboyant cuttlefish, Ambon scorpionfish, harlequin shrimp, and the very entertaining hairy frogfish.
 If lucky, you might also come across the delicate Lembeh Sea Dragon.
 Also, be boggled by the wide array of nudibranch and during night dives, look out for stargazers in the sand and Spanish dancers passing by in the darkness.

 At areas like Bunaken and the nearby Bangka, dolphins or pilot whales can sometimes be seen from the surface.
 Underwater, expect green sea turtles, schools of trevally and colorful reef fish along the many walls.
 Bangka and Manado Tua also feature a myriad of critters.